-The club takes place in Bramingham Primary School during school term time.
-Its base is "The Dell", but other areas are made use of: the hall, cookery room, Early Years play area etc. The club will provide a variety of activities, offering opportunities for children to play, learn and be creative.
-If parents/carers would like their children to complete homework tasks during the After School club then this will be possible.
+The club takes place in Bramingham Primary School "Dell" and another classroom during school term time.
+The club will provide a variety of activities, offering opportunities for children to play, learn and be creative.
+If parents/carers would like their children to complete homework tasks during the after school club then this will be possible.